absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 - In Realtime mode, users must select a From Date, specify the Last duration, and set the Aggregation Interval.

-The **Aggregation Interval** indicates the frequency at which the data points are aggregated (e.g. every 10 seconds).
+The **Aggregation Interval** indicates the frequency at which the data points are aggregated (e.g., every 10 seconds).

 ![Aggregation Settings](../../img/dashboards/aggregation-setting.png)